ascaranelo/VBA-Challenge/README.md

+READ ME FILE part 3

+This is the last part, where I worked in the bonus section, which is to create additional output on the same spreadsheet, without success.

+The initial script set headers.
+The declaration of integer and string were done.
+The many different stock tickers were stored in an array.
+Loops were used to iteration.
+To obtain yearly change and percentage calculations the first and the last rows were identified.
+Conditional formatting was used.
+Now, those outstanding calculations for the summary requested distributed by tickers was added and did not work.

+I created new columns/lines to express what could be a summary or something to express or demonstrate easily the biggest winners and losers of the year as per below.
+However, my macro has issues and did not work.
+It crashed excel too.
+1)	The words showing the “Greatest % Increase” on the line 2 of the column O
+2)	The words showing the “Greatest % Decrease” on the line 3 of the column O
+3)	The words showing the “Greatest % Total Volume” on the line 4 of the column O
+4)	The ticker symbol of the questions 1, 2, 3, on the respective lines of the column P
+5)	The Value of the questions 1,2, 3, on the respective lines of the column Q
+6)	The close price of the questions 1, 2, 3, on the respective lines of or the column F

+After running this VBA script, the user unfortunately would not be able to obtain in the same spreadsheet one output table summarizing the data distributed by stock ticker symbol.
+In addition, a focal region with the data Winners and Losers will not show up on the screen including their stock trading volumes as I had envision.
+The script will continue over and over to next spreadsheet with the same incomplete information.
+I hope this information can be useful to you.
+As requested, a screen shot for each year of my results running the script on multi-year stock data is provided as PNG files.

+This script is dedicated to address the UofT Bootcamp Second Challenge.
+It was created by a person (author is AM Scaranelo) who never did coding before.
+The script uses a “plagiarism” of the excellent UofT instructor examples and ideas during class.
+The author wishes to acknowledge all classmates that helped her on slack with the suggestions.
+The macro is not perfect, and it may contain errors and bugs.
+Viewer discretion is advised when running in your machine and it crashed mine.

 READ ME FILE part 2

 The original xlsx files used to test the VBA script and the Stock Market Data are not going to be uploaded to github as all students and instructors have them.